This guest post about low-sugar Christmas treats is from another blogger and I thought you would enjoy it.

 Christmas Chocolate Apples

-If you have children a that are a little reluctant to eat fruit, then drizzle a little bit of chocolate on top.
-This little Christmas treat is a great way to keep the children busy during the afternoon, as well as being a great little energy pick me up.
-Buy chocolate moulds online if you want to make a more perfectly shaped figure.
-You could still add fruit inside and pour on chocolate to set.
+If you have children that are a little reluctant to eat fruit, then drizzle a little bit of chocolate on top.
+This little Christmas treat is a great way to keep the children busy during the afternoon, as well as being a great little energy pick-me-up.

 A bit about the author